Maurice DuBois CBS, Bio, Age, House, Wife, Height, Sons, Illness, Salary and Net Worth

 DuBois attended Port Jefferson High School and graduated from Northwest University with a Bachelor of Science in Journalism.
 He also has four Honorary PhDs and is a member of the Council on Foreign Relations.

 How old is Maurice?
-Maurice is 56 years old as of 2021.
+Maurice is 59 years old as of 2023.
 He was born on August 20, 1965, in Long Island, New York, United States of America.
 His birthday is always celebrated on 20th August of every year.
-ALSO READ: Tony Tantillo
+READ: Tony Tantillo

 DuBois holds American nationality and citizenship by birth.
 He was born and raised in Long Island, New York.
 He is of Dominica-American ethnicity/heritage.